 All loan applications are assessed with reference to the Society's lending policy.
-Changes to policy are recommended by the Retail Credit Committee and approved by the Board and loan applications are approved in accordance with delegated lending authorities.
-The Asset & Liability Committee is responsible for approving treasury counterparties.
+Changes to policy are recommended by the Retail Credit Committee and approved by the Board and Ioan applications are approved in accordance with delegated lending authorities.
+The Asset & Liability Committee is responsible for recommending treasury counterparties to the Board for approval.